As an avid solo female traveler and Norwegian native, I’ve explored my homeland’s stunning landscapes in countless ways over the years.

 Safety and Comfort:

-The ships are well-maintained (they need to endure the Arctic elements), the staff are professional and friendly, and fellow passengers often include like-minded travelers from around the world.
+The ships are well-maintained (they need to endure the Arctic elements), the staff are professional and super friendly, and fellow passengers often include like-minded travelers from around the world.

 Flexibility: